Why GameStop shares surged 104%, prompting trading halts

 DAVE PORTNOY BROWBEAT ROBINHOOD CEO

-On Tuesday, Barstool Sports founder Dave Portnoy skewered Robinhood CEO Vlad Tenev in a scheduled online live debate.
+On Tuesday, Barstool Sports founder Dave Portnoy -- who was vocal during the GameStop trading frenzy -- skewered Robinhood CEO Vlad Tenev in a scheduled online live debate.

+During the 41 minute debate, Portnoy told Tenev that he and his app -- which champions stock trades for everyone -- "gave a huge advantage to the big guy that is the exact opposite of helping the little guy."

 CLICK HERE TO READ MORE ON FOX BUSINESS